THEORY, PRACTICE & REALIZATION

 Distractions, Illusions, Obstacles, & Beliefs

-If for a moment, we were stripped of our ego-personality, emotions, personal attachments and worldly concerns so nothing were left, we would recognize our true Self-Identity residing in the Conscious Light.
-Although scarce, there are writings which state that if an individual could let go enough he or she would be instantly enlightened through reunion with the Light.
+If for a moment, we were stripped of our ego-persona, emotions, personal attachments and worldly concerns so nothing were left, we would recognize our true Self-Identity residing in the Conscious Light.
+Although scarce, there are writings which state that if an individual could “really” let go enough he or she would be instantly enlightened through reunion with the Light.
 This is true in principle because the state of enlightened perfection exists within everyone.
 However, the individuals who have done the work in order to experience this sublime state are in a minority.
-For the majority of people, Self-realization and Self-regeneration takes significant effort in reorienting their lives in order to begin the work of purification, renunciation, transformation, self-discipline, and devotion.
+For the majority of people, Self-realization and Self-regeneration takes significant inspiration to reorient their lives in order to begin the work of purification, renunciation, transformation, self-discipline, and devotion.

 A good indication that one is advancing in their spiritual practices toward higher consciousness is the establishment of good values in one’s life, the noticeable improvement of one’s character and the desire to be more virtuous.
 Learn to be humble and silent about personal self-development because spiritual knowledge can become an ego trip.
 Also, boasting about newly realized knowledge or insights disperses and diminishes these spiritual light energies; that delicate light needs to be protected like a candle flame in the wind until it has established firm roots.
 Spiritual practices are meant for growth, not to satisfy or inflate the ego; such endeavors can create new obstacles or simply be a waste of time.
 Focus first on personal improvement and transformation, and patiently wait for the peace and light to emerge naturally from within.